maherm/sgapi/doc/CORE.md

 <a name="SgApi.Util.this.requireCss"></a>

 #### Util.this.requireCss(cssUrl)
-Loads a CSS file from another server an embedds it into the current page.
+Links a remote css file into the current page.
 If given a resource identifier instead of an URL, the resource with that name will be embedded.
 See alos [requireResourceCss](requireResourceCss).
+Caution: You can not link files from raw.githubusercontent.com by providing an URL to this function, because GitHub prevents this by setting the "nosniff" header.
+You can, however, replace 'raw.githubusercontent.com' in your URL string by 'rawgit.com'.
+Rawgit.com is a service that removes this header.
+Note that rawgit is a service on it's own and not afiliated with GitHub.

 **Kind**: static method of <code>[Util](#SgApi.Util)</code>
 **Declared**: in sgapi.js